niroopkris/cse15l-lab-reports/lab3.md

 technical/government/Media/The_State_of_Pro_Bono.txt
 ```

-Here, we search for `txt` files containing `state` somewhere in their name within the `./technical/government` directory specifically.
+Here, we search for `.txt` files containing the word "state" somewhere in their name within the `./technical/government` directory specifically.
 So his option can  be quite useful when we know what directory to look in and want to search for a file based on our best recollection of what its name is!

 ---